ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

 You can move on-chain funds to lightning by opening up a channel and move lightning funds on-chain by closing a channel.

 ZEUS currently doesn't have a swap service, but we're considering launching one in the future.

+## I've previously installed ZEUS, and now I can't install the Android package from your website / GitHub.
+What's going on?

+Many Android systems do not allow you to install app upgrades from sources that aren't where you initially downloaded it from.
+Unfortunately, you'll have to uninstall and reinstall the new version.
+Be aware, this will clear out your settings so make sure you have backups of your seeds and/or connection strings.